UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Wind energy is a clean, renewable power source that uses turbines to convert the sun-driven wind into electricity.

-Wind energy is the process of converting the wind’s kinetic energy into mechanical power and then electricity, typically using wind turbines connected to the power grid.
-At its core, wind energy is the process of using the wind to generate mechanical power or electricity.
-It is actually a form of solar energy because wind is caused by the sun unevenly heating the atmosphere, combined with the irregularities of the earth’s surface and the rotation of the planet.
+Wind energy is the process of converting the wind’s kinetic energy into mechanical power and then into electrical energy.
+While humans have harnessed wind power for thousands of years to complete manual tasks, according to the U.S. Energy Information Administration (EIA), today’s focus is strictly on modern electricity generation and utility grid distribution.
+Wind is actually a natural byproduct of solar energy, caused by the sun unevenly heating our atmosphere, the irregularities of the earth’s surface, and the rapid rotation of the planet.
 As long as the sun shines and the wind blows, we have access to this inexhaustible fuel source.
-According to the U.S. Energy Information Administration (EIA), humans have harnessed wind power for thousands of years, starting with simple tasks like pumping water and grinding grain before advancing to modern electricity generation.

 How Does Wind Energy Work?